tatsy/QtOpenGLTutorials/README.md

-QOpenGL Sample
+Qt and OpenGL Tutorials
 ===

-Sample project for Qt OpenGL program.
+Tutorials for OpenGL programming with Qt 5.x.